zqyzzz/CPI-benchmark/README.md

 CPI-Bench is a comprehensive suite of benchmarks designed to evaluate whether an image generation/editing model is truly capable of handling diverse, real-world, and knowledge-intensive tasks.
-It consists of four complementary subsets:
+It consists of three complementary subsets:

 | Benchmark | Description | Data Files |
 |---|---|---|
 | **CPI-General-Benchmark** | General-purpose image editing tasks covering a wide range of task types | `CPI_general_benchmark/CPI_general_benchmark-*.parquet` |
 | **CPI-Practical-Benchmark** | Image editing tasks grounded in everyday, real-life scenarios | `CPI_practical_benchmark/CPI_practical_benchmark-*.parquet` |
 | **CPI-Intelligent-Benchmark** | Image editing tasks that require domain knowledge and multi-step reasoning, with reference input image(s) | `CPI_intelligent_benchmark-*.parquet` |
-parquet` |

 Each sample provides an editing/generation instruction (and, for image-editing tasks, one or more reference images).
 Models are expected to produce an output image